nagendraclouddevops/azure-terraform/README.md

 ```
 * Add the terraform path to system variables.

 **For Azure env setup**

 * terraform file location paste in environment variables
-    * install az-cli and login to azure using `az -login`.
+* install az-cli and login to azure using az -login.

 **Terraform Commands**

 * First command is to initialize the terraform, at this stage terraform downloads the provider into .terraform folder.

+***terraform init*** command is used to initialize a Terraform working directory.
+When you run terraform init, Terraform will perform the following tasks:

+* Download providers: If your Terraform configuration file references any cloud providers, terraform init will download and install the appropriate provider plugins.
+These plugins are used to interact with the cloud provider's APIs and perform resource management tasks.

+* Initialize backend: terraform init initializes the backend configuration, which is used to store and manage the state of the infrastructure resources.
+The backend can be local, remote, or encrypted storage.

+* Install modules: If your Terraform configuration file references any external modules, terraform init will download and install them in the .terraform/modules directory.

+* Create a lock file: terraform init creates a lock file named terraform.lock.hcl that lists the exact version of each provider and module required by the configuration file.
+This helps ensure that the same version of the provider and modules are used when running terraform apply or terraform plan to avoid any version conflicts.

 ```
 terraform init